LenAnderson/Syncurr/README.md

 Directories and Imgur albums added to Syncurr will be checked for changes every 10 minutes and synced.

+## Warning
+**Albums and images removed from Imgur will also be deleted locally.**

+**Albums and images you own will also be removed from Imgur when you delete the local copy!**

 ## Installation
 Download and unzip the [latest release](https://github.com/LenAnderson/Syncurr/releases/latest).
 Launch Syncurr.exe to start Syncurr.